windweaver828/retrovidsaver/README.md

 * Keith Brandenburg - windweaver828@gmail.com

 ### Todo ###
+* Use /dev/input/by-path/* to get functional input devices

-* Everything is fully functional and complete at the moment
+###* Everything is fully functional and complete at the moment